How to pay

-If you pay with cash or tickets, don’t forget to get your POP transfer.
+If you pay with cash or a single-ride voucher, don’t forget to get your POP transfer.
 If it isn’t dispensed automatically, ask the driver.
 Your transfer serves as proof of payment where it is required: on the O-Train, O-Train platform, articulated (accordion) buses and double deckers.
-The POP ticket lets you to transfer to another route until your transfer time runs out (see Conditions).
+The POP ticket lets you to transfer to another route until your transfer time runs out..

 - To use your transfer to pay for your trip, board from the front door and show it your driver

 - You can ride with a transfer in any direction until it expires

 - In the day-time on weekdays and Saturdays, transfers expire 90 minutes after they are issued